Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Proposed Method

 The graph matching problem is converted to a binary classification problem on the assignment graph $\cG^A$.
 For example, an assignment graph is shown on the top right of Fig.~\ref{fig:pipeline}.
 Classifying nodes $\{1c, 2b, 3a\}$ as positive equals to matching point $1$ to $c$, $2$ to $b$ and $3$ to $a$, where numeric nodes correspond to the 2D graph, and alphabetic nodes correspond the 3D universe graph.

-The assignment graph is then passed into the graph matching network~\cite{wang2020combinatorial}, which encodes the attributes of the assignment graph into a latent representation.
-This is achieved by alternatingly applying edge convolutions and node convolutions.
+The assignment graph is then passed to the graph matching network~\cite{wang2020combinatorial}.
+A latent representation is achieved by alternatingly applying edge convolutions and node convolutions.
 The edge convolution assembles the attributes of the connected nodes, while the node convolution aggregates the information from its adjacent edges and updates the attributes of each node.
-The overall architecture is based on the graph network from~\cite{battaglia2018relational}.
+The overall architecture is based on the graph network from~\citet{battaglia2018relational}.